Section V. Tallying Business Benefits

 3. What are the benefits of policies and practices that reinforce physical and digital accessibility?

 When physical and digital accessibility principles are integrated into the design of products, devices, services, activities, and facilities, people with and without disabilities benefit, and in the workplace context, so do their employers.
 Benefits to employees include increased job satisfaction and reduced fear of injury.
 Benefits to employers further include access to a broader talent pool, lower workers’ compensation costs, and improved compliance rates.
-Overall, employees feel valued and welcomed when they can access all that is offered in a space, and this improves overall productivity and retention rates, giving organizations a competitive advantage.

 Typical considerations for workplace physical accessibility include, but are not limited to, parking, entrances and exits, and interior areas (offices, restrooms, meeting and common areas, and elevators).
 In certain situations, tax incentives can remediate these types of physical barriers.